-I move that the Board of Public Utilities approve Incorporated County of Los Alamos Code Ordinance No. 02-328; An Ordinance Amending Chapter 40, Article III, Sections 40-171, 40-173 and 40-175 of the Code of the Incorporated County of Los Alamos Pertaining to Water Service Rate Schedules and forward to County Council for introduction and adoption.
+I introduce, without prejudice, Incorporated County of Los Alamos Code Ordinance No. 02-328; An Ordinance Amending Chapter 40, Article III, Sections 40-171, 40-173 and 40-175 of the Code of the Incorporated County of Los Alamos Pertaining to Water Service Rate Schedules.
 Utilities Manager Recommendation